dbisu/pico-ducky/README.md

 Download the `py` zip, named `circuitpython-keyboard-layouts-py-XXXXXXXX.zip`

-**NOTE: You can use the mpy version targetting the version of Circuitpython that is on the device, but on Raspberry Pi Pico you don't need it - they only reduce file size and memory use on load, which the pico has plenty of.**
+**NOTE: You can use the mpy version targetting the version of Circuitpython that is on the device, but on the S2 Nugget you don't need it - they only reduce file size and memory use on load, which the pico has plenty of.**

 #### If your language/layout is not in the bundle